mgiks/RyanGoosling/README.md

-I was having a blast
+I was having a blast.